impact-hiv/NepidemiX/doc/tutorial.rst

 * Has node state transition probabilities that can be described as a function of a rate and / or the number of neighbours in the variour network states

 * Require only limited edge state functionality, or mean field transiotion.
-(These things will be supported in a future release.)
+(These things will be supported in a future releases.)

 The SIR model